dotb/readyci/README.md

 $ java -jar target/readyci-0.3.jar readyConfigExample.yml pipeline=readyci
 ```

+#### Option 3
-- If your project repository already contains a `readyci.yml` configuration file.
-ReadyCI can clone the repository for you and load the configuration file before the build commences.
+If your project repository on Git already contains a `readyci.yml` configuration file, ReadyCI can clone the repository for you and load the configuration file before the build commences.
 You only need to specify the pipeline to run in the file and the gitPath for which ReadyCI can clone from.
 ```bash
 $ java -jar target/readyci-0.3.jar pipeline=ready-ci gitPath=git@github.com:dotb/readyci.git